AlfonsoXIII/finductors/README.md

 # Fortran Inductors
-A fortran library for wireless power transfer, none-magnetic inductors, optimization.
+A fortran library to design and optimize wireless power transmission systems below 20MHz, using homogeneous and none-magnetic inductors.

 # Contact
 Sergio Mancha